dmvassallo/EmbeddingScratchwork/README.md

 ### Modules

-[`embed.py`](embed.py) contains functions that retieve embeddings and return them as NumPy arrays: rank-1 arrays (vectors) for individual embeddings, or rank-2 arrays (matrices) for batches of embeddings.
+[`embed.py`](embed.py) contains functions that retrieve embeddings and return them as NumPy arrays: rank-1 arrays (vectors) for individual embeddings, or rank-2 arrays (matrices) for batches of embeddings.

 [`test_embed.py`](test_embed.py) has automated tests of the functions in `embed.py`, including that some examples’ similarities are within expected ranges.